parasnever/Hotel_Reservation_System/README.md

 Technologies Used:

-C# and Windows Forms for the user interface.
+Visual basic and Windows Forms for the user interface.
-SQLite or MySQL for the backend database (if applicable).
+ MySQL for the backend database (if applicable).
 Visual Studio for development.